dlevack/wallboard_monitor/README.md

 Tested with the following.
 May work on earlier versions but has not been tested.

-- IE 10 or higher
+- IE 10 or higher (If using IE to view site)
+- Apache 2.2
 - MySQL 5.1.73-3
 - Perl 5.10.1-136
 - PHP 5.3.3-27